You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 - Mix in the almond flour, whisking until the batter is smooth and free of lumps.

-- Mix in the sea salt and the baking soda.
-Then fold the chocolate chips in, reserving about ½ oz of them to scatter on top of the muffins.
+- Mix in the sea salt and baking soda.
+Fold the chocolate chips in, reserving about ½ ounce of them to scatter on top of the muffins.

-- Using an ice cream scoop, divide the batter evenly among the muffin liners.
+- Using a 4-tablespoon scoop, divide the batter evenly among the muffin liners.
 Scatter the reserved chocolate chips on top.

-- Bake until the top is golden and a toothpick inserted in the center comes out clean, 20-25 minutes.
+- Bake until the top of the muffins is golden and a toothpick inserted in the center comes out clean, 20-25 minutes.

 - Cool the muffins in the pan on a wire rack for 10 minutes, then serve.